skavinvarnan/personal-website/src/content/jobs/TringApps/index.md

 - Developed and maintained code for client apps primarily Android
 - Developed pixel perfect UI for Android to fit in any android device with any screen specification
 - Worked on hot-fixes for iOS
-- Clients included HBO GO, Time Mobile, Viper Startsmart, and more
+- Few notable clients are HBO GO, Time Mobile, Viper Startsmart